Britwizard/PBNCreator/README.md

 Up to 30 boards may be created in a single pbn file.
 The pbn files are created in a folder and have the file extension '.pbn'.

 pbn files are used by automatic card dealing machines to deal physical boards and playing cards.
-There are a number of different dealing machines:
+There are a number of different dealing machines.
+Here are pictures of two of them:

 ![image](https://user-images.githubusercontent.com/93732783/142860123-12acc832-2839-4477-8d41-b2257a661bc0.png)